leslieclif/notebook/docs/learning/docker/docker-notes.md

 - [Seccomp Profile](https://docs.docker.com/engine/security/seccomp/)

 # Docker Context
-- Start a node on paly with Docker
+- Start a node on play with Docker
 - Copy the IP of the node
 - Set the Docker Context with the Host Name of the node and port 2375
 - Contexts are created in the home folder of user called `.docker/context`